BaraSedih11/SpamClassifier/README.md

 cd SpamClassifier
 ```

-3. Open and run the Jupyter Notebook `SpamClassifier.ipynb` using Jupyter Notebook or JupyterLab.
+3. Open and run the Jupyter Notebook `Bayesian_Inference.ipynb` using Jupyter Notebook or JupyterLab.

 4. Follow along with the code and comments in the notebook to understand how polynomial regression is implemented using Python.